lefred/oci-mysql-idc/README.md

 ## About
-The MySQL Oracle Cloud Infrastructure Module provides a Terraform-based MySQL Replication Cluster installation for Oracle Cloud Infrastructure (OCI).
+The MySQL Oracle Cloud Infrastructure Module provides a Terraform-based MySQL Replication Cluster installation for Oracle Cloud Infrastructure.
 Replication enables data from one MySQL database server (the master) to be copied to one or more MySQL database servers (the slaves).
 A MySQL Replication Cluster typically involves one or more master instance(s) coupled with one or more slave instance(s).

 ![MySQL architecture](docs/images/architecture.png)

 ## Prerequisites
 1. Download and install Terraform (v0.10.3 or later)
-2. Download and install the OCI Terraform Provider (v2.0.0 or later)
+2. Download and install the Oracle Cloud Infrastructure Terraform Provider (v2.0.0 or later)
-3. Export OCI credentials. (this refer to the https://github.com/oracle/terraform-provider-oci )
+3. Export Oracle Cloud Infrastructure credentials. (this refer to the https://github.com/oracle/terraform-provider-oci )

 ## What's a Module?